Upturn unsubscribed user

 Strengths

-• Long-read sequencing technology (SMRT)
+• High accuracy long-read sequencing technology

-• Established presence in research market
+• Established customer base in research institutions

 Weaknesses